-A planning permit is not required to construct or extend one dwelling on a lot with an area less than 300m where:
+A planning permit is not required to construct or extend one dwelling on a lot with an area less than 300m2 where:

-- an approved building envelope as defined in Part 4 of the Building Regulations 2006 applies to the lot, and • - the building envelope complies with the Small Lot Housing Code incorporated in the Melton Planning • Scheme: and - the dwelling is constructed or extended in compliance with the building envelope.
+- the lot is identified as a lot where the provisions of the Small Lot Housing Code apply, via a restriction on title: - the dwelling is constructed or extended in compliance with the building envelope.

-Lots with an area of 300m or less without an approved building envelope are required to obtain a planning permit from Council prior to obtaining a Building Permit.
+Lots with an area of 300m2 or less without an approved building envelope are required to obtain a planning permit from Melton City Council prior to obtaining a Building Permit.
 These lots must also comply with the relevant requirements of these design guidelines and obtain approval from the BBDAC before applying for a Planning Permit.
 For information on how to apply for a Planning Permit, please refer to the Council's website (www.melton.vic.gov.au) or contact the Council's Planning Department on 9747 7200.